This caramel apple upside down cake has all the great flavors of a caramel apple baked on top of a buttery and moist vanilla cake.

 • Wash, peel (optional) and thinly slice the apples.

-• In a small saucepan set over medium heat, melt the butter, brown sugar and salt together, stirring constantly until the mixture is cohesive.
-Remove from the heat and pour into a 8" square pan.
+• In a small saucepan set over medium heat, melt the butter, brown sugar and salt together, stirring constantly until the mixture starts to simmer.
+Simmer for 2 minutes, then remove the mixture from the heat and pour into a 8" square pan.

 • Arrange the sliced apples on top of the caramel.